 Bridges are tooth replacements that look natural and are bonded to your existing teeth or dental implants in order to replace a section of missing teeth.
 Since they are custom-made, bridges are barely noticeable and can help restore the natural contour of your teeth and the bite between lower and upper teeth.

 At Midland Family Dentistry, our dentists use composite (tooth-coloured) fillings to mend a cavity or repair tooth damage, such as a crack.
 These fillings can handle moderate pressure from the constant stress of chewing and could be used on front and back teeth.

 Full & Partial Dentures

 Dentures are artificial teeth that can either replace a single missing tooth, several in a row (partial dentures), or a full jaw of missing teeth (full dentures).
 They let patients that have missing teeth maintain the structure of their face, as well. as eat and talk normally

-Using CEREC® technology, our dentists are able to create and apply porcelain crowns, inlays, and onlays in one dental appointment to help restore your smile.
-No temporaries or impressions - only tooth-coloured, metal-free restorations in a single appointment.
+Using CEREC® technology, our dentists are able to create and apply porcelain crowns, inlays, and onlays to help restore your smile.
+In most cases, no temporaries or impressions are required - only tooth-coloured, metal-free restorations in a single appointment.

 In a root canal procedure, your dentist removes diseased blood vessels, nerves, and tissues from the inside of your tooth.
 By taking out the decay and bacteria, your dentist is able to help stop the spread of infection and often prevent the need for an extraction.